 d.
-Dual training in Medical Virology and Infectious Diseases
+Dual training in medical microbiology and infectious diseases

-Trainees are able to apply for and undertake training leading to a CCT in infectious diseases as well as CCT in medical virology.
-Trainees will need to achieve the competencies, with assessment evidence, as described in both the infectious diseases and medical virology curricula.
+Trainees are able to apply for and undertake training leading to a CCT in infectious diseases as well as medical microbiology.
+Trainees will need to achieve the competencies, with assessment evidence, as described in both the infectious diseases and medical microbiology curricula.

-There are currently no plans for triple accreditation in medical virology, infectious diseases and general internal medicine.
+There are currently no plans for triple accreditation in medical microbiology, infectious diseases and general internal medicine.